Miscellaneous Items part two

 Jack Winstanley right wearing hat.
 The rest may be Newcastle riders in Rimini

-The cafe photo with Jack W. wearing the hat.
-On the extreme feft almost hidden is Graham Beattie.
+Reg Fearman says: The cafe photo with Jack W. wearing the hat.
+On the extreme left almost hidden is Graham Beattie.
 I am unable to help with the others

 Use a tractor! seems like hard work in the Italian heat.
 Jack Winstanley on the left.